daniel-wenzel/purposize/readme.md

 ## Querying instances

 Querying work as usual with the exeception that you have to provide a purpose when wanting to retrieve personal data.
 When adding personal data fields to the `attributes` array (`SELECT` statement) or `where` object (`WHERE` statement) you must provide a purpose that legitimizes the access of those personal data fields.
-The purpose in queries is specified using the `for` key and must be of type `string`.
+The purpose in queries is specified using the `purpose` key and must be of type `string`.

 The returned result may contain instances that have been stored for exactly the specified purpose but also compatible purposes.
 Every instance only contains all non-personal attributes together with the legitimized personal attributes.
 All other personal attributes that are not legitimized by the specified purpose are stripped out and are not returned.